 Residence halls offer many opportunities to enjoy rich experiences while developing leadership skills.
 Through the hall councils and the Residence Hall Association, student residents can become more involved with their peers and with campus-wide decisions.

-Students working in paraprofessional positions, such as head residents and resident assistants, are vital to the residence hall program and provide great services to their fellow residents.
+Students working in paraprofessional positions, such as resident assistants, are vital to the residence hall program and provide great services to their fellow residents.
 Students on college work study can become a desk assistant for their building or another building on campus.

 For more information, contact the Office of Residence Life at firstname.lastname@example.org or (813) 253-6239.

-Desk assistants (DAs) staff the main desk area of each residence hall.
+Desk Assistants (DAs) staff the main desk area of each residence hall.
 These are college work-study students who answer phones, take messages, answer questions and perform other related duties as directed by the head resident and/or area coordinator.
-DAs also check out materials to residents from the desk area, such as vacuum cleaners, recreational equipment, and act as liaisons to the head residents and/or area coordinator during operating hours.
+DAs also check out materials to residents from the desk area, such as vacuum cleaners, recreational equipment, and act as liaisons to the building supervisor and resident assistants during operating hours.

 Hall Councils develop, plan and implement various activities; educational and cultural programs, intramural events, dances, movie nights, picnics, formal and informal dinners, community service projects and more.